anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-02-16-The-Android-App-Market-on-Google-Play.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="4.-Distribution-of-app-ratings">4.
-Distribution of app ratings<a class="anchor-link" href="#4.-Distribution-of-app-ratings"> </a></h2><p>After having witnessed the market share for each category of apps, let's see how all these apps perform on an average.
+<h2 id="Distribution-of-app-ratings">Distribution of app ratings<a class="anchor-link" href="#Distribution-of-app-ratings"> </a></h2><p>After having witnessed the market share for each category of apps, let's see how all these apps perform on an average.
 App ratings (on a scale of 1 to 5) impact the discoverability, conversion of apps as well as the company's overall brand image.
 Ratings are a key performance indicator of an app.</p>
 <p>From our research, we found that the average volume of ratings across all app categories is <code>4.17</code>.
 The histogram plot is skewed to the left indicating that the majority of the apps are highly rated with only a few exceptions in the low-rated apps.</p>
 </div>
 </div>